 ETV6 Deficiency – Definition

-ETV6 deficiency or thrombocytopenia 5 (OMIM #616216) is a genetic disease caused by mutations in the ETV6 gene.
+ETV6 deficiency or thrombocytopenia 5 (OMIM #616216) is a genetic disease caused by pathogenic variants in the ETV6 gene.
 It is characterized by mild to moderate thrombocytopenia with or without a tendency to bleed, macrocytosis, and an increased risk of developing acute leukemia (especially B-ALL), myelodysplastic syndrome (MDS), and – more rarely – solid tumors.

 Synonyms: